ldeloss002/web-workshop/slides.md

 <!--
   I've set up a template to use that has basic the functions for adding, removing, and completing tasks.

+  [WAIT]

   I'll be explaining the how the existing code works, but I want you to style the your version of the website yourself, and decide with me what new features we should add later on, and how we should implement them.

+  [WAIT]

+  Im going to go through a lot of the code, but only be explaining the details that are important now.
+  Feel free to ask questions at literally any time, but we should have some time at the end for questions.
  -->

 ---